jliu0140/cse15l-lab-reports/report3/LabReport3.md

 Some additional options that we can use for the find command include `-name`, `-delete`, `-maxdepth`, and `-mindepth`.

 ## -name
 The `-name` option will look for files within the directory that has the given name in its file name.
-It can be used by adding `-name name` after the directory.
+It can be used by adding `-name FILE_NAME` after the directory.

 Example 1:
 ```